Compass-All/SHELTER/README.md

 ./shelter_loader ./hello_world
 ```

-**Notes**: This is a research software, so stuff will break.
+**Notes**: This is a research software, so stuff may break.
 The prototype's purpose is to demonstrate that the original idea works.
-It is expected to have implementation limitations, e.g., the current prototype only supports running statically compiled programs.
+It is expected to have implementation issues, e.g., the current prototype only supports running statically compiled programs;
 Crashes or GPF when running complex programs, especially multi-processes, may occur because not all system calls are handled.
 We would try to enhance functionality and fix implementation issues.

 ### Test multi-GPT memory isolation